DrogovozO/Philosophy/README.md

 One of the pages, is designed as a training mission.
-Made navigation menu, content, sidebar.
+Made navigation menu, content, sidebar. something